-However, VSNs exposes its limitations where Road Side Units are sparse.
+However, VSNs exposes its limitations where RSUs are sparse.
 The data WSNs collected is hard to be passed to passing vehicles timely.
 In some emergencies, information delay in VSNs makes it unrealistic for passing vehicles to make a meaningful reaction.
-We believe it would be instrumental in some special scenarios to establish a direct link between cluster-head nodes in WSNs and passing vehicles.
+It would be instrumental in some special scenarios to establish a direct link between cluster-head nodes in WSNs and passing vehicles.
 Ensuring broadcast authentication protocol powered by cluster-head nodes is an important way to achieve this goal.
-This paper is one of the first to explore a broadcast authentication protocol in the direct broadcast contact between vehicles and clusterhead nodes in WSNs.
+This paper is one of the first to explore a broadcast authentication protocol in the direct broadcast contact between vehicles and cluster-head nodes in WSNs.

-B. Multi-level μTESLA
+2.3 Multi-level μTESLA

-In this part, we introduce several related broadcast authentication protocols.
+In this part, we introduce related broadcast authentication protocols.
 TESLA++ is a flexible, extensible and efficient broadcast authentication protocol in IoVs, and it has DoS-resistant ability.
-But the required digital signature is poorly implemented in WSNs due to their limited computation and storage ability [16]. μ TESLA is suitable for WSNs, since it is a light-weight protocol which has fewer requirements on resources.
+But the required digital signature is poorly implemented in WSNs due to their limited computation and storage ability [14]. μ TESLA is suitable for WSNs, since it is a light-weight protocol which has fewer requirements on resources.
 However, its unicast-based initial parameter distribution limits its scalability and entire life cycle requires long key chain.
 Multi-level μ TESLA, which is modified from μ TESLA, is born on this basis.
 It shows several nice properties like low overhead, scalability to large networks, tolerance of message loss, scalability to large networks, and resistance to DoS attacks [11].
 To predetermine and broadcast the initial parameters, multi-level μ TESLA uses a multi-level key chains.
-The main idea of multi-level key chains is the use of Commitment Distribution Message (CDM_i), which is composed as follows: